chainbound/bolt/bolt-contracts/README.md

    3. The address of the authorized collateral provider
    4. The address of the authorized operator

+Until the Pectra hard-fork will be activated, the contract will also expose a `registerValidatorUnsafe` function that will not check the BLS signature.
+This is gated by a feature flag that will be turned off post-Pectra.

 ## Symbiotic Operator and Vault Registration: `BoltManager`

 TODO